turnonline/microservice-bom/README.md

-# CToolkiT BOM
+# CToolkiT and Google AppEngine dependency baseline
-CToolkiT dependency baseline.
-Bill of Materials - keeps track of dependency versions and ensures that all works well together.
+CToolkiT on Google AppEngine Bill of Materials - keeps track of dependency versions and ensures that all works well together.